Manual Scavenging and the Swachh Bharat Story

 To eradicate manual scavenging, it is not enough to build hundreds of toilets.

-We need to ensure that these toilets are connected to proper septic and sanitation systems that eliminate the need for people to manually clean them.
+We need to ensure that these toilets are connected to proper septic and sanitation systems that eliminate the need for people to clean them manually.

-We need to invest in upgrading our country’s sanitation infrastructure to ensure manual scavenging doesn’t become necessary to clean any sewer, drain, or septic tank.
+We need to invest in upgrading our country’s sanitation infrastructure to ensure that manual scavenging is no longer necessary for cleaning sewers, drains, or septic tanks.

 In developed countries, sewers are well-lit and ventilated to ensure they don’t become oxygen-deficient nor allow noxious gases to gather and eventually explode.